vmchale/tw-rs/README.md

 ## Library

 A library is included.
 It's fairly easy to use once you have the credentials set up, with three functions: one to post a status, one to get your timeline, and one to get a user profile.

+### Haskell

+There is a haskell version of this, with a binary and a library, avaiable [here](https://github.com/vmchale/command-line-tweeter).